-Prior to the COVID-19 crisis, nearly 11 million renter households were spending more than half of their income on rent.
-Today, joblessness has reached historic levels as millions of workers have lost their livelihoods or had their wages reduced due to the crisis, and many impacted renters are likely to become housing cost-burdened if they were not already.
-As the affordable housing shortage grows, the Low-Income Housing Tax Credit (Housing Credit) will be needed more than ever.
+Prior to the COVID-19 crisis, over 10.5 million households spent more than half of their income on rent.
+Today, millions of workers have lost their livelihoods or had their wages reduced due to the crisis, and many impacted renters are likely to become housing cost-burdened if they were not already.
+As the affordable housing shortage continues to grow, the Low-Income Housing Tax Credit (Housing Credit) will be needed more than ever.

 To provide both immediate emergency relief and to assist in the future economic recovery, the AHTCC is advocating for the following policies as part of COVID-19 response legislation: